 Patents are very important to us in establishing the proprietary rights to the products we have developed or licensed.
 Our executive management team has reinforced our organizational commitment to intellectual property.
 The patent position of pharmaceutical or biotechnology companies can be uncertain and involve complex legal, scientific and factual questions.
 If our intellectual property positions are challenged, invalidated or circumvented, or if we fail to prevail in potential future intellectual property litigation, our business could be adversely affected.
 We have an extensive portfolio of issued U.S. patents and filed applications, many of which have foreign counterparts.
 These patents, if extensions are not granted, are expected to expire beginning in 2011 through 2030.
-Under various license agreements, we have received exclusively licensed patents that relate to certain of the products we or our partners have commercialized or that we have under development.
+Under various license agreements, we have received exclusive licenses to patents that relate to certain of the products we or our partners have commercialized or that we have under development.
 We have exclusively licensed patents from Santaris Pharma related to our LNA clinical candidates and our other LNA compounds in development.
 Of the patents owned or exclusively licensed by us, two relate to PEGINTRON, three relate to our HIF-1 alpha antagonist, two relate to our Survivin antagonist and one relates to our AR antagonist.
-Although we believe that our patents provide certain protection from competing products, or will not be challenged or declared invalid.
+Although we believe that our patents provide certain protection from competition, we cannot assure you that such patents will be of substantial protection or commercial benefit to us, will afford us adequate protection from competing products, or will not be challenged or declared invalid.
 In addition, we cannot assure you that additional U.S. patents or foreign patent equivalents will be issued to us.